IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ### Replication filter functions

-Cloudant’s filtered replication allows you to define a Javascript function which uses the return value to determine whether each document in a database is to be filtered or not.
+Cloudant’s filtered replication allows the definition of a JavaScript function that uses the return value to determine whether each document in a database is to be filtered or not.
 [Filter functions](../api/design_documents.html#filter-functions) are stored in [design documents](../api/design_documents.html).

-The following example is a filter function that only allows non-deleted documents to be replicated.
+The following example is a filter function that allows only non-deleted documents to be replicated.

 _Example filter function for replicating non-deleted documents:_